Find Your Perfect School

 Through studying electronics, fluid power, mechanical systems, computers, and computer-controlled machines, learners will develop a wide range of technical skills.
 Putting the various technologies into an automated control system provides the learner with a comprehensive understanding of how these technical skills are linked together to create automated systems.
 Students may take short courses on specific topics of interest as part of the Electromechanical Technology Associate Degree program.

 Expect to learn how to integrate electrical and mechanical systems into different devices.
 You’ll also be equipped with the know-how of troubleshooting and repairing all electrical and mechanical systems.
-Learn to communicate and understand industry jargon that will help you prepare for the real-life job later.
+Learn to communicate and understand industry jargon that will help you prepare for a real-life job later.

 - Metal Forming